 According to restaurant’s owner, the group’s restaurants are so full he never has to pay for outside companies to drive traffic to their websites.
 It is a no-brainer: after all, “it is free to be on TripAdvisor and TripAdvisor is the world’s most influential travel website with 100,000 unique visitors each month.”

 Consider this: Just one of restaurant in the collection will have anywhere from 20,000 to nearly 200,000 profile views every 30 days.
 That is tremendous positive exposure that Kostas K. could not afford to pay for.
-What makes it more relevant is that travellers put far more trust in consistent feedback given by other travellers, than they ever would in a paid message from an advertiser.
+What makes it more relevant is that travelers put far more trust in consistent feedback given by other travelers, than they ever would in a paid message from an advertiser.
 “When I walk around our clubroom and ask people how they heard about us, it is all word of mouth and social media, but mostly what I hear is, ‘We found you on TripAdvisor’,” says Kostas K..

-There is no shortcut for achieving a high rank year after year.
+There is no shortcut for achieving a high-rank year after year.
 “The secret is our people,” says Kostas.
 “We hire happy people who love to be of service, and we train them and coach them to create a sense of pride in people pleasing.”

 The trick is to hire natural people pleasers.
-“If you do your bit to help them develop their skills and give them all the tools, plus the freedom to use their imagination and creative problem solving skills, needed to make people happy, you will be inspired to see how far they are ready to go for guests,” says Kostas.
+“If you do your bit to help them develop their skills and give them all the tools, plus the freedom to use their imagination and creative problem-solving skills, needed to make people happy, you will be inspired to see how far they are ready to go for guests,” says Kostas.
 Great people add so much value to a property; a guest will forgive you the unimportant physical shortcomings that almost any restaurant has to deal with to some extent.